-Munchkin (5) and Punkin (2) are the biggest culprits when it comes to tattling.
-In actuality, Punkin doesn’t do it too much.
-Munchkin, typical Type A personality of a firstborn, loves to be a mama to her siblings – particularly, to Punkin.
+Sweet Firefly (6) and Punkin (3) are the biggest culprits when it comes to tattling.
+Sweet Firefly (typical Type A personality of a firstborn) loves to be a mama to her siblings – particularly, to Punkin.

-Sure, they are all things that you would want to know about ahead of time.
+Sure, they’re all things that you would want to know about ahead of time.
 It saves time, money, and that icky feeling of germs crawling all over your body.

 But in actuality, teaching kids how to tell instead of tattle sends them on the road to maturity.
 Think about an adult tattling.
 Not cool.

-We realized Munchkin’s motivation behind every tattletale was to get someone in trouble.
+We realized Sweet Firefly’s motivation behind every tattletale was to get someone in trouble.
 And being the oldest of the littles in the house, sometimes leaves her extroverted heart thirsting for time with mama.

-Ultimately, it happens because it gives tattletales the attention that they are longing for.
+Ultimately, it happens because it gives tattletales the attention they are longing for.

 I’ll just admit it.
-For this tired mama of 5, it’s easy to overlook and then just give attention when Munchkin misbehaves.
+For this tired mama of 5, it’s easy to overlook and then just give attention when Sweet Firefly misbehaves.
 The problem is that she is learning that misbehavior.
-Reducing the need for tattle tailing and providing some positive time together will take us a long way with our tattletale kiddos.
+Reducing the need for tattling and providing some positive time together will take us a long way with our tattletale kiddos.